 John Malkovich, Ben Schwartz, Diana Silvers, Jimmy O. Yang, Tawny Newsome & Alex Sparrow have joined Steve Carell in #SpaceForce, a workplace comedy centered around the people on Earth who have been tasked with creating a sixth branch of the armed services: @realspaceforcepic.twitter.com/rGTo8vazB6

-Ben Schwartz (best known for his role as Jean-Ralphio in Parks and Recreation) will play F Tony Scarapiducci, “a self-centred media consultant whose Machiavellian goals only sometimes line up with those of Mark or Space Force”.
+Ben Schwartz (best known as Jean-Ralphio in Parks and Recreation) will play F Tony Scarapiducci, a selfish media consultant in charge of Naird’s tweets and drumming up good publicity for Space Force online.

 Team Space Force also includes Tawny Newsome (Bajillion Dollar Propertie$) as a high-achieving new recruit, Jimmy O. Yang (Silicon Valley) as Dr Mallory’s second-in-command, and Alex Sparrow as a Russian soldier under suspicion of spying.

 Diana Silvers (Booksmart) will star as Carell’s daughter, Erin Naird, a popular student in Washington DC who struggles to adapt to life in remote Colorado, becoming a social outcast at school despite her best efforts.

 Friends star Lisa Kudrow plays Maggie Naird, Carrell’s wife who has always been hugely supportive of his career aspirations, but their relationship hits a major snag shortly after he lands the Space Force job.